Yogendradubey/Lab/README.md

 •	AutoMapper.Extensions.Microsoft.DependencyInjection 8.1.1 for object to object mapping <br/>
 •	Repository design Pattern <br/>
 •	Used in memory Database using EF core <br/>
+•	Added unit testing of api layer in UnitTest project using nunit <br/>